July 7

 Use this risk-based project planning approach to identify the riskiest areas of the project then tackle the risks systematically.

-Build experiments that enable you to understand the risk better, then mitigate it or embrace it.
+So there you have it.
+Identify your assumptions, prioritize the risks, then build experiments to enable you to understand the risk better, and either mitigate it or embrace it.

 Build.
 Measure.
 Learn.